This blog is suffused with conflict of interest, but I hope that you’ll agree that it’s about improving the NHS rather than making money for me.

 Richard Smith was the editor of The BMJ until 2004.

-Competing interest: RS is the unpaid chair of Patients Know Best but has equity in the company.
+Competing interest: RS is the unpaid chair of Patients Know Best with equity in the company.
 He is also the unpaid chair of the Point of Care Foundation, a charity which works to make interaction with patients humane, kind, and compassionate based on the principle that staff can only behave in that way if they themselves are treated that way.

 This blog was also published on The BMJ Opinion blog on 1st July 2019.